offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To create a body, use toolbar button 3 to create a new body.
-For certain operations, if there is no body, one is implicitly created when the operation runs (e.g., creating a new sketch from the Part Design workbench).
+Use toolbar button 3 to create a body_FC.
+For certain operations, if there is no body_FC, one is implicitly created when the operation runs (e.g., creating a new sketch_FC from the Part Design workbench_FC).

 `{ref} https://wiki.freecad.org/PartDesign_Body` `{ref} https://wiki.freecad.org/Body`